Speed Calculus Preview Program - Summer 2016

 How does it work?

-For both on-site and online versions of this program, students must stay on schedule and complete online homework and tests with an 80% average.
+Students must stay on schedule and complete online homework and tests with an 80% average.
 If a student tends to procrastinate and complete assignments at the last minute, he or she may not be successful in this review program.

 What is the cost?